Mayron/MayronObjects/README.md

 # 10: Attributes

 You can assign attributes to class functions (methods).
 These are pre-defined classes that run code inside an `OnExecute` function before the class function is called.
 These `OnExecute` functions are called with the instance, the instance private data, the name of the function to be called, and all parameters the function is going to be called with.
-Therefore, you can apply pre-function execution logic and evne return `false` to cancel the function call.
+Therefore, you can apply pre-function execution logic and even return `false` to cancel the function call.
 A useful example of this is to cancel the execution of a function if the player is in combat.
 An attribute has already been built to add this functionality and can be found in the library inside the `Attributes` folder:

 ```lua
 -- Import the attributes package: